 - Clothing made of wool or synthetic fibers

-Humidifying the environment with cool mist (rather than hot steam) can offer safe hydration to the skin.
+Humidifying the environment with a cool mist vaporiser (Aroma Bloom, pictured above) rather than hot steam vaporisers can offer safe hydration to the skin.
 Dry skin is a key smptom of eczema.
 Adding organic essential oils to the water chamber allows each water particle to be coated in the healing benefits of the oil, as it is diffused and absorbed into the skin and body.

 The following essential oils can reduce or suppress COX-2 production.
 COX-2 is a molecule produced by the body as part of an inflammatory response.